elatov/elatov.github.io/_posts/2014-06-28-update-openelec-324-to-406.md

 categories: [os]
 tags: [linux,openelec,raspberry_pi,xbmc]
 ---
+{% include note.html content="It looks like OpenElec is [no longer maintained](https://kodi.wiki/view/Archive:OpenELEC) and LibreElec is recommended" %}

 I noticed that there was a new version of OpenELEC, so I decided to give it a try.
-From their [release](https://openelec.tv/documentation/updating-openelec) page, it doesn't look you can do an automatic update and it's recommended to do a manual update:
+From their [release](https://libreelec.wiki/how_to/update_libreelec) page, it doesn't look you can do an automatic update and it's recommended to do a manual update:

 > How To Upgrade To OpenELEC 4.0 Release
 >